 - To regain control of their bodies

 People who self-injure are not trying to end their lives, but they can experience those thoughts.
 When they self-injure, they are trying to cope with difficult or overwhelming thoughts or feelings.

 People who self-injure often hide the behaviour.
 They may feel embarrassed or ashamed, and they may avoid talking about it.
 Warning signs include:

 - Unexplained frequent injuries, such as cuts and burns

 - Wearing long pants and long-sleeved shirts all the time, even in warm weather

 - Low self-esteem

 Self-injury can affect anyone, but it’s more common during the teenage years and among females.
 Self-injury is also more likely to affect people who have experienced stressful or traumatic life events, people who have a hard time coping with their feelings, and people who experience low self-esteem.

 Counselling and support

-If self-injury isn’t related to a mental health challenge, it’s still best to talk with a mental health professional or a school counsellor.
+If self-injury isn’t related to a mental health condition, it’s still best to talk with a mental health professional or a school counsellor.